astarryknight/ai-ml/src/theory/intro_ml.md

 - **Unsupervised learning**
 - **Reinforcement learning**

-We will be discussing only the first two: supervised and unsupervised learning
+We will be discussing only the first two: supervised and unsupervised learning (reinforcement learning will be covered later!)

 Huge surprise incoming: we will be talking about types of data again (hooray!)
 Recall that features are variables in our data that we consider to make predictions.
 These features will be key to understanding these two methods of machine learning.